adrianovieira/pcp/README.md

   * puppetdb, postgresql, puppet agent and puppet explorer
   * activemq and puppet agent

-Everthing will be installed together.
+Everything will be installed together.

 ## 8.2 Split installation